 Arlington Preventive Dentistry for a Lifetime of Healthy Smiles

 At the Arlington, TX dental office of James T. Gray, DDS, our team is passionate about helping every patient achieve and maintain the optimal level of oral health and keep it for a lifetime.
 Tooth loss and severe dental issues used to be so common that dentures were a traditional wedding gift, but today, preventive dental care makes it possible for more and more people each year to keep their natural teeth their whole lives.
 That makes keeping the teeth you’re born with strong and healthy even more important, and the best way to ensure teeth stay healthy is to visit the dentist twice a year.
 If it’s been more than six months since your last dental checkup, call our team to schedule an appointment today.

 Checkups & Cleanings

 Dental checkups and teeth cleanings twice a year are the foundation of every oral health care plan.
 During your biennial checkups, we’ll start by greeting you warmly and making sure there aren’t any specific concerns you want to address.
 Then, if it’s time for your annual x-rays, we’ll capture these diagnostic images.
-Next, our skilled hygienist, Victoria, will carefully remove plaque and tartar from the smile.
+Next, our skilled hygienist, Holly, will carefully remove plaque and tartar from the smile.
 Dr. Gray will then thoroughly examine your oral and facial structures screening for the most common oral health concerns like tooth decay, gum disease, temporomandibular joint (TMJ) dysfunction, bruxism (teeth grinding and clenching), and oral cancer.
 We also utilize the Carivu early cavity detection system to allow our team to pinpoint areas where tooth decay is likely and help patients focus at home care on preventing these concerns.
 Finally, Dr. Gray sits down with patients one-on-one to discuss areas for concern and potential treatment options.